How we test wall ovens

 We use a statistical test to rate the relative performance of each brand.
 Compared to data we have for all products (of the same type) in the survey, we rate each brand with highest, high, average, low or lowest for predicted reliability and brand satisfaction respectively.

-You can compare the rating of different brands for the same product type (for example, the reliability rating for Bosch and Electrolux ovens), but you can’t compare the results for different product types (for example, satisfaction of Fisher & Paykel ovens and Westinghouse microwaves).
+You can compare the rating of different brands for the same product type (for example, the reliability rating for Bosch and Fisher & Paykel wall ovens), but you can’t compare the results for different product types (for example, satisfaction of Haier wall ovens and Westinghouse microwaves).

 We analyse brands that get at least 30 responses in our survey.
 That means there are some brands we can’t analyse because we don’t have enough data.
 For those brands, we assume they have average reliability and satisfaction.